About Your Central Venous Catheter (CVC) for Pediatric Patients

 Your CVC can stay in your body for as long as a few years.
 It will stay in place for your whole treatment.
 Your doctor will remove your CVC when you don’t need it anymore.

-Having a CVC shouldn’t keep you from doing your normal activities, such as going to school or work, showering, and doing light exercise.
-Read the section “Caring for Your CVC” for more information.
+Having a CVC should not keep you from doing your normal activities.
+This includes going to school or work, showering, and doing light exercise.
+Read the section “Caring for Your CVC” to learn more.

 Anticoagulants (blood thinners)

-If you take a blood thinner (medication that affects the way your blood clots), ask the doctor who’s doing your procedure what to do.
+If you take a blood thinner, ask the doctor who’s doing your procedure what to do.
+Blood thinners are medicines that affects the way your blood clots.

 Examples of Blood Thinners

-If you take insulin or other medications for diabetes, ask the healthcare provider who prescribes it what to do the morning of your procedure.
-You might need to change the dose before your procedure.
+If you take insulin or other medicine for diabetes, you may need to change the dose.
+Talk with the healthcare provider who prescribes your diabetes medicine about what to do the morning of your procedure.

 To learn more, read How To Check if a Medicine or Supplement Has Aspirin, Other NSAIDs, Vitamin E, or Fish Oil.